Education in Canada

 Benefits of education for immigration to Canada

 If you compare the cost of education in Canada with the cost of education in other popular English-speaking countries (USA, UK), Canada offers lower prices for higher education programs, where you can sometimes save up to 50% or more.
-At the same time, the high quality of education and international recognition of Canadian degrees is a well-known fact.
+At the same time, the high quality of education and international recognition of Canadian degrees are well-known facts.

 An important factor for an international student is the ability to officially work while studying: up to 20 hours per week during term time and up to 40 hours per week during official vacations.
-Between November 15, 2022, and December 31, 2023, international students are allowed to work up to 40 hours per week (it is a temporary measure for those who applied or hold a study permit before October 7, 2022).
-Working part-time while studying is not only a way to earn extra money, but it also provides the opportunity to make connections and networks, which can help you find a job much faster after you graduate.
+Working part-time while studying is not only a way to earn extra money, but it also provides the opportunity to make connections and networks, which can help you find a job much faster after graduation.

 Opportunities for Student Family Members